PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Related Work

-Symbolic tools have been widely utilized as assistants to produce more accurate and robust intermediate results in LLM-based table reasoning.
-Most studies adopt databases and Python to store tabular data for structured IR and execute numerical computation and other operations while interacting with LLMs.
-Binder \cite{Binder} and \citet{API-TableQA} parse the tasks into integral SQL or Python programs for further execution, incorporating LLM-assistant APIs to handle abstract code blocks for complete execution.
+Symbolic tools have been widely utilized as assistants to produce more robust intermediate results in LLM-based table reasoning.
+Most studies adopt databases and Python to store tabular data for structured information retrieval and to execute numerical computation and other operations while interacting with LLMs.
+Studies such as Binder \cite{Binder, API-TableQA} parse the tasks into integral SQL or Python programs for further execution, incorporating LLM-assistant APIs to handle abstract code blocks.
 TabSQLify \cite{TabSQLify} generates and executes SQL queries to extract simplified sub-tables before further reasoning.
-Some approaches target boosting the code generation ability for table reasoning and related scenarios.
+Some approaches target boosting the code generation and execution abilities for table reasoning.
 TroVE \cite{TroVE} asks code LLMs to curate reusable high-level functions and use them to write solutions for Python execution on the table question answering and other tasks, while Self-Debugging \cite{Self-Debug} teaches LLMs to debug their predicted SQL or Python programs on text-to-SQL \cite{Spider} and other tasks.
+Furthermore, ReAcTable \cite{ReAcTable} enhances the ReAct framework by integrating a dynamic tool-use mechanism tailored for tabular data, enabling autonomous table exploration.
 Recently, tool-based table reasoning research has been extended into more sophisticated tasks and scenarios.
-SheetCopilot \cite{SheetCopilot} and SpreadsheetBench \cite{SpreadsheetBench} address a novel spreadsheet manipulation task, which maneuvers table analysis software like Microsoft Excel\footnote{https://www.microsoft.com/zh-cn/microsoft-365/excel} to generate step-by-step solutions for simulated execution.
-MatPlotAgent \cite{MatPlotAgent} addresses the task of scientific data visualization by designing a coding agent, which integrates Matplotlib package responsible for generating the code to plot figures from input tables.
-As a result, the utilization of symbolic tools exhibits great significance in table reasoning.
+SheetCopilot \cite{SheetCopilot} and SpreadsheetBench \cite{SpreadsheetBench} address a novel spreadsheet manipulation task, which manipulates table analysis software like Microsoft Excel\footnote{https://www.microsoft.com/zh-cn/microsoft-365/excel} to generate step-by-step solutions for simulated execution.
+MatPlotAgent \cite{MatPlotAgent} addresses the task of scientific data visualization by designing a coding agent, which integrates \texttt{Matplotlib}\footnote{https://matplotlib.org/} package responsible for generating the code to plot figures from input tables.
+While symbolic tools enhance table reasoning, current methods typically execute code as a monolithic process, lacking the systematic, stage-oriented verification characteristic of human analysts.